AbdelmesehE/cs-portfolio/README.md

 ### Briefly explain the work that you did on this project.
 What code were you given?
 What code did you create yourself?

 For this project, I developed a pirate intelligent agent that learns to navigate a maze and find the treasure using reinforcement learning.
-The starter code provided the game environment, maze layout, helper functions, and the framework for training the agent.
-I was responsible for implementing the deep Q-learning algorithm, including the neural network training process, experience replay, action selection, and updating the Q-values.
-I also completed the code that trained the agent until it was able to consistently find the optimal path to the treasure.
+The starter code provided the game environment, maze layout, helper functions, and the overall framework for training the agent.
+I was responsible for implementing the Deep Q-Learning algorithm, including the neural network training process, experience replay, action selection, and updating the Q-values.
+I also completed and tested the training code until the agent consistently learned the optimal path to the treasure.

 ### What do computer scientists do and why does it matter?

-Computer scientists solve problems by designing algorithms, creating software, and developing systems that improve how people work and interact with technology.
-Their work matters because software is used in nearly every part of modern life, including healthcare, education, finance, transportation, and communication.
-By creating efficient, reliable, and secure systems, computer scientists help organizations and individuals solve real-world problems.
+Computer scientists solve problems by designing algorithms, developing software, and creating systems that improve how people live and work.
+Their work is important because technology plays a major role in healthcare, education, finance, transportation, communication, and many other industries.
+By building efficient, reliable, and secure software, computer scientists help organizations operate more effectively while improving everyday life for users.

 ### How do I approach a problem as a computer scientist?

 I approach problems by first understanding the requirements and breaking the problem into smaller, manageable tasks.
-I analyze the available information, choose appropriate algorithms and data structures, implement a solution, and then test and refine it until it works correctly.
-During this project, I learned the importance of experimentation, debugging, and evaluating the performance of a machine learning model to improve its accuracy over time.
+I analyze the available information, select appropriate algorithms and data structures, implement a solution, and then test and refine it until it works correctly.
+During this project, I learned the importance of experimentation, debugging, and evaluating the performance of a reinforcement learning model.
+Testing different parameters and monitoring the agent's performance helped me improve the model until it successfully completed the maze.

 ### What are my ethical responsibilities to the end user and the organization?

 As a computer scientist, I have a responsibility to develop software that is accurate, secure, reliable, and fair.
-I must protect user privacy, avoid introducing bias into software and artificial intelligence systems, and ensure that my work follows ethical and professional standards.
-I also have a responsibility to create solutions that meet organizational goals while considering their impact on users and society.
+I must protect user privacy, write code that minimizes errors and security risks, and avoid introducing unnecessary bias into artificial intelligence systems.
+I also have a responsibility to follow professional and ethical standards while creating solutions that meet organizational goals and consider their impact on users and society.